I’m a Canadian documentary filmmaker named Connie Littlefield. Conceptafilm is my own personal media empire.

 ”In all the documentaries about the stupidities of the war against drugs, the smartest documentary yet may well be Damage Done: The Drug War Odyssey,” said The Vancouver Sun, in 2007.
 This film features many heroic cops as well as Senator Larry Campbell, Judge James Gray, and NYPD (Retired) Detective Frank Serpico talking about how the war on drugs does more harm than the drugs do.

-“The Sunshine Makers” (2016), was the subject of a successful Kickstarter campaign that I did in 2011.
-In collaboration with director Cosmo Feilding Mellen and Passion Pictures, UK, I wrote and produced this feature-length documentary.
+“The Sunshine Makers” (2016), is a story that developed over the long haul.
+I wrote and produced this feature-length documentary film In collaboration with director Cosmo Feilding Mellen and Passion Pictures, UK.
 “A real-life Breaking Bad for the psychedelic set, The Sunshine Makers reveals the entertaining, untold story of Nicholas Sand and Tim Scully, the unlikely duo at the heart of 1960s American drug counterculture.” – DOC NYC

-I am currently at work on “Huxley’s Exit,” a film about using psychedelic-assisted psychotherapy to treat end-of-life anxiety, a short version of which will be posted soon.
+I recently completed “Huxley’s Exit,” a half-hour film about using psychedelic-assisted psychotherapy to treat end-of-life anxiety.

-In April 2016, I received an MFA degree from NSCAD University.
-My thesis was about the pedagogy of filmmaking, called “Shoot First, Ask Questions Later.”
+“Huxley’s Exit” was the thesis film for my MFA degree, which I received in April 2016 from NSCAD University.
+My written thesis is about the pedagogy of filmmaking, it’s called “Shoot First, Ask Questions Later.”
 In it, I attempt to define a more artisanal and collaborative approach to the medium.

 In Fall 2015, I taught “Filmmaking & Social Change,” a third-year undergraduate course that I developed at NSCAD.

-I also do freelance production management, writing and researching gigs on all kinds of documentaries.
-I enjoy being referred to as a “Story Chaser” when employed in this capacity.
+I also provide production management, writing and researching services on all kinds of documentaries.

 “When you give people too much information, they instantly resort to pattern recognition to structure the experience.
 The work of the artist is to find patterns.” – Marshall McLuhan